-These general purpose financial statements are for the period 1 July 2020 to 30 June 2021.
+These general purpose financial statements are for the period 1 July 2021 to 30 June 2022.
 They are prepared in accordance with the Local Government Act 2009 and the Local Government Regulation 2012.

-These financial statements comply with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB).
-Council is a not-for-profit entity for financial reporting purposes and complies with Australian Accounting Standards as applicable to not-for-profit entities.
+Council is a not-for-profit entity for financial reporting purposes and these financial statements comply with Australian Accounting Standards and Interpretations as applicable to not-for-profit entities.

-These financial statements have been prepared under the historical cost convention except for the revaluation of certain classes of property, plant and equipment.
+These financial statements have been prepared under the historical cost convention except for the revaluation of certain classes of property, plant and equipment and intangible assets.